47 Ways to Wear a Pocket Square

 View the pocket square here: Samson & Delilah

 A refined look with the sharp, well-tailored grey jacket and knitted tie.
 The 4 point fold gives a nice flourish to the outfit to add some interest to a more formal look.

-We love the deep tones in the outfit below.
-The crimson of the knitted tie is beautifully matched to a similar shade in the pocket square and contrasts nicely against the blues of the jacket and shirt.
+We love the deep tones of the tie and pocket square combination in this shot.
+The burgundy textured tie is beautifully matched to a similar shade in the pocket square and contrasts nicely against the grey of the jacket and light blue shirt.

-In the below, a similar knitted tie is displayed but is contrasted against a heavily textured jacket.
-We also like the subtle matching of Delilah's dress from the pocket square to the tie as a complementary colour.
+In the below, a similar colour combination is displayed but is contrasted against a heavily textured jacket.
+Again a nice combination of the subtle matching of Delilah's dress from the pocket square to the tie as a complementary colour.

 The Death of Major Peirson, 1783, John Singleton Copley

 This large oil painting by American artist John Singleton Copley depicts the death of Major Francis Peirson at the Battle of Jersey on 6th January 1781.
 Major Peirson led an attack against the French troops, during which he was killed by a French sniper.